Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: State-of-the-Art Maritime Communications

 \subsection{Shore-based Maritime Communications}

 The NAVTEX system is a narrow-band system with data rates of 300 bps, providing direct-printing services for ships within 200 nautical miles offshore.
-It operates at the MF band, using the 518 kHz band to broadcast international information, and the 490 kHz band for local messages \cite{p2301}.
-The NAVTEX system delivers navigational messages, meteorological warnings and forecasts, and emergency information to enhance marine safety, but it cannot provide broadband communication services or obtain real-time information from users \cite{p1027}.
+It operates at the MF band, using the 518 kHz band to broadcast international information and the 490 kHz band for local messages \cite{p2301}.
+The NAVTEX system delivers navigational messages, meteorological warnings and forecasts and emergency information to enhance marine safety, but it cannot provide broadband communication services or obtain real-time information from users \cite{p1027}.

-The PACTOR system is also a narrow-band system, which can provide text-only e-mail services with data rates of 10.5 kbps.
-It operates at the HF band, using frequencies between 1 MHz and 30 MHz \cite{p2302}.
-The first generation of PACTOR systems (PACTOR-I) was built to provide a combination of direct-printing and packet radio services.
-Adaptive modulation methods and orthogonal frequency division multiplexing (OFDM) technologies were applied to PACTOR-II and PACTOR-III, respectively, in order to improve the spectral efficiency.
-The state-of-the-art PACTOR-IV system uses adaptive channel equalization, channel coding, and source compression techniques, and has proven to be suitable for channels with heavy multi-path propagation.
-Similar to NAVTEX, the PACTOR system still cannot provide real-time communication services due to large transmission delay \cite{p2303}.
+The PACTOR system is also a narrow-band system, which operates at the HF band, using frequencies between 1 MHz and 30 MHz \cite{p2302}.
+The first generation of PACTOR (PACTOR-I) was built to provide a combination of direct-printing and packet radio services.
+Adaptive modulation methods and orthogonal frequency division multiplexing (OFDM) technologies were applied to PACTOR-II and PACTOR-III, respectively, in order to improve the spectral efficiency \cite{p2303}.
+The state-of-the-art PACTOR-IV system uses adaptive channel equalization, channel coding, and source compression techniques, and has proven to be suitable for channels with severe multi-path.
+PACTOR-IV can provide text-only e-mail services for ships thousands of kilometres away from the land with a data rate of up to 10.5 kbps, using a bandwidth of 2.4 kHz \cite{p10002}.
+Similar to NAVTEX, the PACTOR system cannot provide real-time communication services due to a large transmission delay.

-With the development of wireless communications technologies, several broadband MCNs have been constructed.
+As wireless communications technologies advance, several broadband MCNs have been constructed.
 The world's first offshore LTE network was jointly developed by Tampnet in Norway and Huawei in China.
-It covers the platforms, tankers, and floating production storage and offloading (FPSO) facilities from 20 km to 50 km offshore on the North Sea, providing voice and data services of 1 Mbps (uplink) and 2 Mbps (downlink).
-It also supports video surveillance data uploading and wireless trunking communication services \cite{p2308}.
+It covers the platforms, tankers, and floating production storage and offloading (FPSO) facilities from 20 km to 50 km offshore on the North Sea, providing voice and data services of 1 Mbps uplink and 2 Mbps downlink.
+It also supports video surveillance data uploading and wireless trunking services \cite{p2308}.